 While completely appropriate for trimarans, windvane steering is not well suited for catamaran designs due to the dual rudders and high bridge-deck clearance.

 As to pricing, there is no denying that the basic ARS units cost from 25 to 40 percent more than SPS models.
 Acting as the boat’s main rudder demands that the auxiliary rudder and mechanisms be constructed from heavy, high-quality materials.
 But if one chooses the swing-gate option, the additional cost of the gate structure must also be factored in.

-When choosing a self-steering system, closely assess the design features of your boat and the conditions you will most often encounter.
+When choosing a self-steering system for your sailboat, closely assess the design features of your boat and the conditions you will most often encounter.
 If you intend to make any kind of extended passages, consider a high-quality mechanical self-steering unit, possibly coupled with a lighter electrical system.
-Often, the two can be combined, offering the precision of fluxgate steering with the power and toughness of mechanical systems (see “A Hybrid Self-Steering Solution”).
+Often, the two can be combined, offering the precision of fluxgate steering with the power and toughness of mechanical systems (see “A Hybrid Self-Steering Solution“).

 After the initial expense of purchase and installation, there will be no piece of equipment on your vessel more prized than your mechanical self-steering.
 I don’t know of a single long-distance sailor who has given a name to the roller-furling system, nor of one who has not named the windvane.
 Be it SPS or ARS, called Esther or Otto, trust me, out there on the Big Blue you will have many long and meaningful conversations with it.